 Trusts and Grants

-Often trusts are the unsung heroes of the charity sector and many of the groups involved ask for no publicity and it is fair to say that we simply could not run the Centre without the substantial support of various grant making trusts.
+Often trusts are the unsung heroes of the charity sector and many of the groups involved ask for no publicity, it is probably fair to say that we simply could not run the Centre without the substantial support of various grant making trusts.
 Here you'll find just a few examples of what these amazing organisations have helped us to achieve with their generosity.

 Bladder and Bowel Health Clinic